hande-qmc/hande/documentation/users_guide/manual.rst

     i to a different excitation level j, the spawning probability will be altered by a factor 1/w_{ij}.
 Also, w_{ji} = 1/w_{ij}.
-This can be used to help keep psips near the diagonal elements and hence improve the quality of sampling when calculating estimators, which typically depend upon psips on the diagonal and first few excitation levels.
+This can be used to help keep psips near the diagonal elements and hence improve the quality of sampling when calculating estimators, which typically depend upon psips on the diagonal and first one or two excitation levels.
 This is particularly useful for larger lattices where typically no psips will reside on the diagonal elements when the ground state is reached.